 - We try to be as gentle as possible, but the fact is a thorough business assessment can feel intrusive.
 We have to ask tough questions if we are going to do your business any good.
 If you aren’t willing to answer questions about management, staff, processes, marketing, financials, etc. then you should not hire us.

-- Most assessments can be completed within three or four weeks, but larger more complicated organizations (especially ones with multiple locations) can take longer.
+- Most assessments can be completed within a few weeks, but larger more complicated organizations (especially ones with multiple locations) can take longer.

 Contact Us today to explore engaging Ground Floor Partners for a business assessment.